paladin-t/b8/docs/manual.md

 ### Comment

-A comment is a user readable explanation or annotation in the source code.
-They are added with the purpose of making the source code easier for humans to understand, and are ignored by the interpreter.
+A comment is a user readable explanation or annotation in source code.
+They are added with the purpose of making source code easier for humans to understand, and are ignored by compilers and interpreters.
 BASIC8 supports traditional single line comments begin with `REM` statements, which stands for "REMark", and single quotation marks `'` as shortcut.
-All text from a comment mark till end of line are ignored.
+All text from a comment mark till the end of the line are ignored.
 Besides, BASIC8 supports a form of multiline comments, begin with `'[` and ends with `']`, all text between them are ignored.

 ### Arithmetic and relational operations